A Beautiful Native Neighbour in Senegal

 She stood there for while, silently just watching me, as I was the main attraction for most of the villagers there, and the moment I smiled and said good morning in her native language, Wolof, “Subha Sang Fi?”
 (How is your morning?), she was overwhelmed, with a big laughter and excited to get closer.

-We had a few moments of connections and smiles, she held my hand, looked deep into my eyes and touched me as part of her own family.
-She asked where I came from.
+We had a few moments of connections and smiles, she held my hand, looked at me closely and touched me as I was part of her own family.
 I asked about her family.
-We laughed for no reason as we were both excited.
+We laughed for no reason as we were both excited and not really understanding each other.
 I asked if I could take this portrait of hers, so we could keep this moment as part of our memories forever.

 She was my beautiful native neighbour.